 Please see below for guidance and general philosophies of the REGD Subcommittee of the ASC Curriculum Committee, which they use to supplement the required materials from the Office of Academic Affairs when they review courses.

-3. The Proposal and Syllabus need to be REFLECTED by each other at the level of course content and assignments - so students can see how the Goals and Expected Learning Outcomes (ELOs) of the foundation are being met by content and assignments, not just the course reviewers.
+- The GE Submission form, the information in curriulum.osu.edu, and the syllabus need to be REFLECTED by one another at the level of course content and assignments - so students (and not just the reviewers) can see how the Goals and Expected Learning Outcomes (ELOs) of the foundation are being met by content and assignments.
+More precisely, race, gender and ethnicity should be an explicit part of the course description, the course goals, the assignments, and the course calendar/ schedule.
 One way to do this is to bring some of the responses from the submission form into the syllabus in showing how the course goals meet the goals and ELOs of the GE category.
+In addition, the course description in curriculum.osu.edu should include some mention of the intersectional study of race, ethnicity and gender, thus helping to ensure that future iterations of the course retain the focus on the GEN Foundation.